Ash-Olorenshaw/Lister/README.md

 ```
 This is to stop Linux trying to run it with Wine and Windows complaining that it's a system element.

-You can easily alias this in your shell of choice to make it more simple to use like this:
+You can easily alias this in your shell of choice like this:

 ```pwsh
 # PowerShell - in your $PROFILE